alejandro-lopez/cordova-save-image-gallery/README.md

 **Default**: "img_"

 ##### `mediaScanner`
 Android Media Scanner after file creation enabled or not.
 Only works in Android!
+In versions below android 10, this parameter is invalid.

 **Default**: true